April 18, 2022

 You won’t be able to kill all mosquito larvae, so you need a way to keep the adults away.

-The best way to get rid of mosquitoes is by using a safe, natural, and effective mosquito repellent.
-Our all-natural formula was designed to be non-toxic to plants, animals, and people.
+The best way to get rid of mosquitoes is by using an effective mosquito repellent.
+Our formula was designed to be effective with essential oils.